lukeswitz/AntiHunter/README.md

 AntiHunter is the result of collaborative development by security researchers, embedded systems engineers, and open-source contributors.

-**Team Antihunter**: Conceived by the visionary @TheRealSirHaXalot, a hardware development and design engineer who brings this endeavor to life.
-We collaborate on innovative concepts, transforming them into tangible reality.
+Conceived by @TheRealSirHaXalot, a hardware development and design engineer extraordinaire.
+Original concept, design, all hardware and software are attributed to him.

 Get [involved](https://github.com/lukeswitz/AntiHunter/discussions).
 The project continues to evolve through community contributions.
 Contributions via pull requests, issue reports, and documentation improvements are welcome.